Separate Ways (Worlds Apart): Music video

 The music video for "Separate Ways" was the first single for which the band shot a choreographed video: previous videos were performances that were taped and edited, expanded with "Faithfully" to include a montage of the band on tour shot by a crew from NFL Films.
 Steve Perry had been very opposed to making a choreographed video.
 "He'd always say, 'We're performers, we're entertainers, but we're not actors,'" recalled Cain.
 "And we were not a very photogenic band."

 In the video, which used the shorter single version, the band performs the song while a young woman in a white jacket and black leather skirt walks along the wharf.
 At some points, Perry and the other members of the band perform right next to her, and seem to be singing to her, but she remains oblivious.
 In the ending, she is seen in a bed, wearing headphones.
 John Diaz, the producer, explains that the idea was that she had dreamed the video after falling asleep while listening to the song.
 "Our concepts were so inane."

+The video was directed by Tom Buckholtz and featured the band playing at the Louisa Street Wharf in New Orleans.

 The video is now infamous for the scenes where the band is pretending to play non-existent instruments, although they do also play their real instruments (including Cain playing his Roland Jupiter-8 "up-the-wall").
-It features over 50 camera moves with choreography by Columbia Records Art and Creative Services.
+It features over fifty camera moves with choreography by Columbia Records Art and Creative Services.